sovaai/chatKit-lib/docs/components/badge.md

 })
 ```

+Options themeName:

-Optional theme name - name of choosen theme with syles you want to change.
+name of choosen theme with syles you want to change.

 Options data:
 | Key                |   Type          |  Description                  |
 |--------------------|-----------------|-------------------------------|